 CoinSwitch Kuber may have higher spreads due to its price aggregation model.

-ZebPay generally has higher fees compared to other exchanges.
+ZebPay generally has higher fees than other exchanges.

 WazirX offers advanced trading options such as futures trading.

-CoinSwitch Kuber is more focused on simplicity, lacking advanced trading features.
+CoinSwitch Kuber is more focused on simplicity and lacks advanced trading features.

-ZebPay and Bitbns provide some advanced and trading options such as future tools in Bitbns (Testnet, of course).
+ZebPay and Bitbns provide some advanced trading options, such as future tools in Bitbns (Testnet, of course).

-Long story short, the exchange has to be based on your needs: wide availability of cryptocurrencies, set of advanced trading features, or an easy interface.
-WazirX and CoinSwitch Kuber remain some of the top choices for broad access and ease of use.
-ZebPay is a good option, with a firm emphasis on security, while Unocoin can be a good app for somebody dedicated to Bitcoin investing.
+Long story short, the exchange must be based on your needs: wide availability of cryptocurrencies, advanced trading features, or an easy interface.
+WazirX and CoinSwitch Kuber remain top choices for broad access and ease of use.
+ZebPay is a good option, emphasizing security, while Unocoin can be a good app for somebody dedicated to Bitcoin investing.

 How to Choose the Best Cryptocurrency Exchange in India